academe/omnipay-helcim/README.md

 action was used based on the response data, as they are identical in format.
 To ensure the correct method is called (`completeAuthorize()` or `completePurchase()`) some other method needs to be used, most likely a flag in the session.

+There appears to be nowhere to set the currency for an account or payment.
+The Hosted Pages forms just accept a number and return a number when paid.
+So "9.99" could be anything.
+Except that is not how things should work.